Jean du Bellay: Appreciation

-Less resolute and reliable than his brother Guillaume, the Cardinal had brilliant qualities, and an open and free mind.
+The Cardinal had brilliant qualities, and an open and free mind.
 He was on the side of toleration and protected the reformers.
-Guillaume Budé was his friend, François Rabelais his faithful secretary and doctor; men of letters, like Etienne Dolet, and the poet Salmon Macrin, were indebted to him for assistance.
+Guillaume Budé was his friend, François Rabelais his secretary and doctor; men of letters, like Etienne Dolet, and the poet Salmon Macrin, were indebted to him for assistance.
 An orator and writer of Latin verse, he left three books of graceful Latin poems (printed with Salmon Macrin's Odes, 1546, by Robert Estienne), and some other compositions, including Francisci Francorum regis epistola apologetica (1542).
-His voluminous correspondence, now being published, is remarkable for its verve and picturesque quality.
+His voluminous correspondence, now being published, is remarkable for its verve and quality.

 Du Bellay and François Rabelais

 Rabelais travelled frequently to Rome with his friend Cardinal Jean du Bellay, and lived for a short time in Turin with du Bellay's brother, Guillaume, during which François I was his patron.
 Rabelais probably spent some time in hiding, threatened by being labelled a heretic.
 Only the protection of du Bellay saved Rabelais after the condemnation of his novel by the Sorbonne.
 They put Gargantua and Pantagruel on their index in 1542, the Third Book in 1546–1547, and the Fourth Book in 1552.

 Rabelais was under scrutiny by the church due to "humanistic" nature of his writings.
 Rabelais's main work of this nature is the Gargantua and Pantagruel series, which contain a great deal of allegorical, suggestive messages.